Freshman classes provide glimpse of affirmative action ruling's impact on colleges - KESQ

 Associated Press

-Also affecting the makeup of first-year classes are other factors including changes in standardized test requirements and the botched rollout of a new financial aid form, which complicated decisions of students nationwide on where and whether to attend college.
+The end of affirmative action isn’t the only factor affecting the makeup of freshman classes.
+Some colleges are changing standardized test requirements, heightening their importance.
+And the federal government’s botched rollout of a new financial aid form complicated decisions of students nationwide on where and whether to attend college.

 On Thursday, the University of North Carolina at Chapel Hill reported drops in enrollment among Black, Hispanic and Native American students in its incoming class.
 Its approach to admissions has been closely watched because it was one of two colleges, along with Harvard University, that were at the center of the Supreme Court case.

-The population of Black students dropped nearly 3 percentage points, to 7.8%, compared to the UNC class before it.
-Hispanic student enrollment fell from 10.8% to 10.1%, while the incoming Native American population dwindled half a percentage point to 1.1%, according to the university.
-The incoming Asian student population rose a percentage point to 25.8%.
-The amount of white students, at 63.8%, barely changed.
+The population of Black students dropped nearly 3 percentage points, to 7.8%, compared with the UNC class before it.
+Hispanic student enrollment fell from 10.8% to 10.1%, while the incoming Native American population slid half a percentage point to 1.1%, according to the university.
+The incoming Asian student population rose 1 percentage point to 25.8%.
+The share of white students, at 63.8%, barely changed.

 It is “too soon to see trends” from the affirmative action decision, said Rachelle Feldman, UNC’s vice provost for enrollment.
 She cited the delays in the Free Application for Federal Student Aid application process as another possible influence on the makeup of the incoming class.